import logging

 def _get_key_value_pairs(line):

-'''Reads a line of a gaussian input file, which contains keywords and options
+'''Read line of a gaussian input file with keywords and options

 separated according to the rules of the route section.